-This section provides a detailed description of all the elements that conforms the openSF graphical userinteraction.
-Note that all the screenshots are shown only for the Linux platform.
+This section provides a detailed description of all the elements that conforms the openSF graphical user-interaction.

 4.1.
 Main window

 In this section the look-and-feel, operational behaviour and design features common to the openSF HMI are presented.